XPX-MMC/python-2-exercises/Readme.md

 - Create virtual environment: `python -m venv venv`
 - Activate virtual environment: `venv\Scripts\activate.bat`

-Run `main.py`.
+1. Run `main.py`.
 You should see the following output.

     Hello exercises for Python II!
-If you do not see this in the output, check your interpreter settings and virtual environment.
+- If you do not see this in the output, check your interpreter settings and virtual environment.

+2. Check `Assignments.md` and create solutions for each in the `src` folder.
+You can keep them all in one file, or separate.

 If using IntelliJ:
 - Check project settings for Python Interpreter settings: